btcpayserver/btcpayserver-doc/docs/OpenCart.md

 2. Click the blue edit button
 ![BTCPay OpenCart: Add new payment method](./img/opencart/oc3--03--configure-btcpay.png)
 3. Configure BTCPay extension. ![BTCPay OpenCart: Payment method details](./img/opencart/oc3--04--configure-btcpay-page.png)
-4. On field "Payment Method Enabled" set it to `Enabled`
+4. On the field "Payment Method Enabled" set it to `Enabled`
 5. On field "BTCPay Server URL" set it to the URL where your BTCPay Server instance is reachable on the internet e.g. `https://mainnet.demo.btcpayserver.org/`.
-You can find information on how to deploy your own BTCPay Server instance in the [requirements section above](#requirements)
+You can find information on how to deploy your BTCPay Server instance in the [requirements section above](#requirements)

-Before you can continue you need to create the API key for your user and store as described in the next section.
-Keep this browser tab open as we will come back shortly.
+Before you can continue, you need to create the API key for your user and store, as described in the next section.
+Keep this browser tab open, as we will come back shortly.

 ### 2.2 Create an API key and configure permissions